tdwg/bdq/tg2/_review/docs/list/bdq/index.md

 		</tr>
 		<tr>
 			<td>Definition</td>
-			<td>Research uses forming a bdqffdq:UseCase for biodiversity occurrence data 1) where the information elements concern what organism occurred where and when and 2) that are used for analysis of spatial and/or temporal patterns of biodiversity (see examples in Rees ER & Nicholls M (2020) Data Quality Use Case Study Results.
+			<td>Research uses forming a bdqffdq:UseCase for biodiversity occurrence data 1) where the Information Elements concern what organism occurred where and when and 2) that are used for analysis of spatial and/or temporal patterns of biodiversity (see examples in Rees ER & Nicholls M (2020) Data Quality Use Case Study Results.
 Biodiversity Information Science and Standards 4: e50889, suppl.
 2. https://doi.org/10.3897/biss.4.50889.suppl2).</td>
 		</tr>
 		<tr>
 			<td>Comments</td>